-5- Digital Communications techniques Protocols supported by VSAT Networks

-- A summary of the protocols in general use and their support over typical VSAT networks is provided in Table 8.2. - When first introduced in the 1980s, VSATs played heavily on the traditional IBM proprietary protocol, Systems Network Architecture (SNA), which followed the same centralized approach as the VSAT star network. - While still in existence in some legacy environments, it has been replaced with the more open Internet Protocol suite (TCP/IP). - Transporting TCP/IP over VSAT has its shortcomings, which are being addressed by standards bodies and major vendors like Cisco. - Employing TCP/IP in a private network is very straightforward and is well within the means of any organization or individual.
+Digital Communications techniques {1/15} Protocols supported by VSAT Networks - A summary of the protocols in general use and their support over typical VSAT networks is provided in Table 8.2. - When first introduced in the 1980s, VSATs played heavily on the traditional IBM proprietary protocol, Systems Network Architecture (SNA), which followed the same centralized approach as the VSAT star network. - While still in existence in some legacy environments, it has been replaced with the more open Internet Protocol suite (TCP/IP). - Transporting TCP/IP over VSAT has its shortcomings, which are being addressed by standards bodies and major vendors like Cisco. - Employing TCP/IP in a private network is very straightforward and is well within the means of any organization or individual.

-5- Digital Communications techniques Protocols supported by VSAT Networks

-Table 8.2 Network Protocols and Applications in Common Use for IT Networks and Their Availability over VSATs

-Protocol Applications Availability on VSATs Internet (TCP/IP) Web, e-mail, file transfer, VoIP, streaming video, videoconferencing Supported since 1995, now becoming the standard for access and data handing Frame Relay (ISDN) Wide area network, private voice networks Limited (may be substituted by TCP/IP) Ethernet (MAC layer) Virtual LANs Supported since 1992 Novell NetWare (IPX/SPX) Wide area network Supported in early VSAT implementations; being replaced by TCP/IP which is provided by NetWare 6
+Digital Communications techniques {2/15} Protocols supported by VSAT Networks Table 8.2 Network Protocols and Applications in Common Use for IT Networks and Their Availability over VSATs Protocol Applications Availability on VSATs Internet (TCP/IP) Web, e-mail, file transfer, VoIP, streaming video, videoconferencing Supported since 1995, now becoming the standard for access and data handing Frame Relay (ISDN) Wide area network, private voice networks Limited (may be substituted by TCP/IP) Ethernet (MAC layer) Virtual LANs Supported since 1992 Novell NetWare (IPX/SPX) Wide area network Supported in early VSAT implementations; being replaced by TCP/IP which is provided by NetWare 6

-5- Digital Communications techniques Protocols supported by VSAT Networks

-- However, the complexity comes when an organization wishes to interconnect with the global Internet and with other organizations. - This is due to the somewhat complex nature of routing protocols like the Border Gateway Protocol (BGP) and a new scheme called Multi Protocol Label Switching (MPLS). - ease of interface at the router and availability in (and between) major countries. - It is capable of near-real-time transfer and can support voice services.
+Digital Communications techniques {3/15} Protocols supported by VSAT Networks - However, the complexity comes when an organization wishes to interconnect with the global Internet and with other organizations. - This is due to the somewhat complex nature of routing protocols like the Border Gateway Protocol (BGP) and a new scheme called Multi Protocol Label Switching (MPLS). - Frame Relay has been popular in WANs for more than a decade, thanks to its ease of interface at the router and availability in (and between) major countries. - It is capable of near-real-time transfer and can support voice services.
 With access speeds generally available at 2 Mbps or less. - Satellite provision of Frame Relay has been limited to point-to-point circuits as the protocol is not directly supported in VSATs currently on the market. - The best approach would be to use TCP/IP in lieu of Frame Relay when VSAT links are interfaced at the router.